rohithgowthamg4927/egain-lms/RESOLVING_DATABASE_CONFLICTS.md

 This script will:
 1. Connect to your PostgreSQL database using credentials from your .env file
-2. Drop the `student_details` view
+2. Drop the `student_details` and `instructor_details` views
 3. Run `prisma db push` to update your schema
-4. Inform you that you'll need to recreate the view if needed
+4. Inform you that you'll need to recreate the views if needed

 ### Option 2: Manual Approach